 Clarksburg Wine Appellation

-Limited summer fog influence gives the region the benefit of a few more hours of sunlight at the same monthly high temperature.
+- There is limited summer fog influence giving the region the benefit of a few more hours of sunlight at the same monthly high temperature.
 This enables growth of a diverse portfolio of premium wine grapes, all achieved with less risk and higher probability for consistent quality.

 - Clarksburg’s climate has significant less probability for spring frost, allowing more consistent productivity, quality and evenly ripened premium wine grapes year after year!

 - Clarksburg experiences less rainfall during critical wine grape growing stages to ensure the highest most consistent quality wine grapes available in California.

 Our vineyard and wine making team have done significant research to find that the Clarksburg Appellation is one of the best wine grape growing regions in California.
 Learn more about the Clarksburg AVA here.